 Interpreters in Nonthaburi

 The official language of Thailand, Thai, also known as Siamese Thai, is a member of the Tai-Kadai branch of the Tai Language family of Southeast Asia.
-Siamese Thai is based on the variety of Thai spoken by the educated classes in Bangkok, and is by this measure spoken by around 20 million people.
+Siamese Thai is based on the variety of Thai spoken by the educated classes in Bangkok and is spoken by around 20 million people.
 Nonetheless, there exist numerous dialects and variations of Thai, which, when included, increase the number of speakers to approximately 60 million.
 There are also multiple languages related to Thai spoken in Thailand.
-For instance, in the North Eastern parts of Thailand near Laos, a related language called the "Isan language" is used.
-This language is spoken by around 20 million people in Laos and Thailand and is informally known as "Lao".
-Often, Lao is mutually intelligible with Thai and the two have very similar scripts.
+For instance, in the North-Eastern parts of Thailand near Laos, a related language called the “Isan language” is used.
+This language is spoken by around 20 million people in Laos and Thailand and is informally known as “Lao”.
+Often, Lao is mutually intelligible with Thai, and the two have very similar scripts.

-Most speakers of other forms of Siamese Thai or its related languages also speak the Bangkok dialect as it is this which is used in schools, institutions and the media all across the country.
+Most speakers of other forms of Siamese Thai or its related languages also speak the Bangkok dialect as it is used in schools, institutions and the media all across the country.

 Like Chinese, Thai is a tonal language.
-It uses mid, low, falling, high, and rising tones, which completely alter the meaning of words which appear identical.
-There are 21 consonant sounds and 9 vowel-like sounds distinguishable in Thai.
+It uses mid, low, falling, high, and rising tones, which completely alter the meaning of words that appear identical.
+There are 21 consonant sounds and nine vowel-like sounds distinguishable in Thai.

-Although it completely lacks the quality of inflection, Thai is made up of a number of registers used in various social contexts - these are: Common Thai; Formal/Elegant Thai; Rhetorical Thai; Religious Thai and Royal Thai which are taught to children in schools.
+Although it completely lacks the quality of inflexion, Thai is made up of a number of registers used in various social contexts – these are Common Thai; Formal/Elegant Thai; Rhetorical Thai; Religious Thai and Royal Thai, which are taught to children in schools.

-There is no unified method of transcribing Thai script into Latin alphabet which accounts for many variations in spelling of Thai words - something particularly noticeable in Thai restaurants.
+There is no unified method of transcribing Thai script into Latin alphabet, which accounts for many variations in the spelling of Thai words – something particularly noticeable in Thai restaurants.